Want to know one of the first questions we usually hear from someone calling into our offices?

 Another Way That Evidence is Valuable

 Let me give you another example of how video proof can be of great value…Last month, we were working an infidelity case where the husband was having an affair with a co-worker.
 Now, this affair had been going on, in one form or another for several years.
 The wife had suspected the affair from the start, but the husband, who was a skilled and manipulative liar had been convincing his wife that she was not only paranoid, but also delusional (This is not uncommon, it even has a name for it; gas lighting).
-During this time, he was accusing her of cheating on him, he was telling her and her friends and relatives that she was a compulsive liar, he finally convinced her that she needed psychological help and driven her self-esteem into the cellar.

 As you can imagine, the peace of mind that this client experienced as a result of having the concrete proof, or evidence, in her hands in the form of a detailed timeline with photographs and video did more good for her than any amount of money or assets the courts could have provided.